1/27/2021 5:05 p.m. ET

 Businesses & facilities

 In Jacksonville, people ages 6 and up are required to wear face coverings indoors when social distancing isn’t possible.
-The mask mandate, which was extended through Nov.
-26, doesn’t apply to people with breathing conditions or those seated inside restaurants.
+The mask mandate, which was extended through at least Feb.
+25, doesn’t apply to people with breathing conditions or those seated inside restaurants.

 Health care status